 You can use testimonials from your customers – ask them to share their success stories.

 Another kind of social proof could also work for you.
-For example, you can display your media mentions – the places where you content or product has been mentioned.
+For example, you can display your media mentions – the places where your content or product has been mentioned.
 Doing this will pull more people to join your list.

-You can display the number of your total subscribers on your landing page or in your LeadBox, to convert more visitors into subscribers.
+For example, you can display the number of your total subscribers on your landing page or in your LeadBox, to convert more visitors into subscribers.
 Campaign Monitor does this on their site very well.

 Note: It’s possible that some people might fake the number of subscribers, by inflating it.
 That shouldn’t be your goal.
 Be honest.
 It pays dividends.